ENG1-Group-2/ENG1-Group-2.github.io---archive/docs/index.md

 * Frequent updates of our progress will be provided and can be viewed under the tab for each assessment.
 * All our source code is hosted on Github which can be seen above.
-* Click on the downloadables tab to get our deliverablies.
+* Click on the downloads tab to get our deliverables.